arangodb/arangodb/CONTRIBUTING.md

 We use `clang-format` to enfore consistent code formatting.
 Check STYLEGUIDE.md for comprehensive description of ArangoDB Coding Guidelines.

+### Compiler support policy

+We support only officially released compiler versions which major version is at least 9 month old.

 ### Unique Log Ids

 We have unique log ids in order to allow for easy locating of code producing